pip-services/pip-services-docs/content/en/python/prometheus/count/prometheus_counters.md

 ### Instance methods

 #### close
-Closes a component and frees used resources.
+Closes the component and frees used resources.

 > close(correlation_id: Optional[str])